Graduate Tutorial Program

-Dissertation Boot Camp, Thesis-Writing Support Group, and Graduate Support Group Guidelines
+Dissertation Boot Camp, and Graduate Support Group Guidelines

 The Writing Centre and Learning Strategies collaborate with the School of Graduate Studies to offer Dissertation Boot Camp to graduate students in the process of writing the thesis.
-M.A. and Ph.D. students may also want to sign up for a Thesis-Writing Support Group offered at different times throughout the academic year.
-Finally, graduate students who would like some tips on how to create an effective support group can refer to these helpful guidelines (coming soon!).
+Graduate students who would like some tips on how to create an effective thesis support group can refer to these helpful guidelines (coming soon!).

 Referencing and E-Thesis Support

 Writing Centre consultants are generalists and do not answer detailed referencing questions in specific disciplines.
 While the Centre has general guides on hand for consultation, specialized queries should be directed to supervisors.
 For E-thesis support, consult the Queen’s Library’s page on how to format and submit theses and dissertations.

 If you don’t find what you are looking for, be sure to contact us.